Why Downtime In The Crib MIGHT Be Bad For Sleep

 • If your baby or toddler has not fallen asleep within 20-30 minutes of going down for a nap, consider getting them up and trying again about 30 minutes later.
 OR, if it’s at night, reconsider his schedule and consider pushing bedtime back.

 • Don’t make schedule decisions based on one day or even two.
-If your baby has a lot of “down time” for one day, that is okay.
+If your baby has a lot of “downtime” for one day, that is okay.
 Life happens!
-This article is discussing more of a consistent pattern over days/weeks/months, not a one-time event.
+This article discusses more of a consistent pattern over days/weeks/months, not a one-time event.

 The Baby Sleep Site® is a participant in the Amazon Services LLC Associates Program and other product affiliate programs.
 If you click on a product link and make a purchase, The Baby Sleep Site® may (but not always) receive a small commission from the company selling the product, but will not affect your purchase price.
 We only recommend products that we believe are quality products and are good for our readers.